 The South Florida holidays are unlike any other.
 A cool 75-degree breeze matched with the festive, holiday spirit is what makes South Florida so desirable this time of year.
 As you hang lights or begin making a new year’s resolution list, take time to inspect your roof and see if you need to add that to the list!
 For all of your roofing needs, contact your South Florida roofing experts at (561) 409-3280.

 All types of metal roofing are strong, durable, and long-lasting.
 Not only that, but metal roofing is both energy-efficient and environmentally friendly, too.
 It reflects solar heat, reducing energy costs between 10% and 25%, and the metal roofing materials can be fully recycled at the end of their lifespan.

-Because of its longevity, curb side appeal, and resilience to the elements, metal roofing is the second most common type of roofing.
-At Aastro Roofing, we highly recommend Florida residents install metal roofing into their home for its energy and cost savings.
+Because of its longevity, curb side appeal, and resilience to the elements, metallic roofing is the second most common type of roofing.
+At Aastro Roofing, we highly recommend Florida residents install metallic roofing into their home for its energy and cost savings.
 But before you do decide to replace your roof, familiarize yourself with the three different types of metal roofing systems we’ve outlined below.